top of page

 • Power can be limited.

-• The R22 ( like The R44) has an electric throttle governor which controls the engine and rotor RPM when turned on and active.
+• The R22 (like The R44) has an electric throttle governor that controls the engine and rotor RPM when turned on and active.
 This means that minimal time is spent practicing manual throttle control.
 While this is not major issue, knowledge of throttle control is important even when you go onto flying turbine helicopters.
 The permitted range for engine and rotor RPM in the R22 Beta 2 as an example, is limited which makes some training exercises hard to demonstrate.

 bottom of page